radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 ## Swap the connector for an Azure resource

-The "azure-cosmosdb.bicep" file contains the definition to deploy  the Azure cosmosdb.Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmosdb.bicep" in the last resource of the file.
+The "azure-cosmosdb.bicep" file contains the definition to deploy the Azure cosmosdb.
+Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmosdb.bicep" in the last resource of the file.

 {{< rad file="snippets/app-azure.bicep" embed=true marker="//MONGOMODULE">}}